 There are numerous tools to browse genomes.
 While there’s considerable overlap in functionality, each software offers unique features or data.
 Most genome browsers don’t require any programming knowledge.

-Here’s our recommendations summarized in the chart below.
+Here are our recommendations summarized in the chart below.
 This article focuses solely on standalone desktop genome browsers.
 Many of them use Java and so are cross-platform tools.
-While all of the software below is free to download, we’ve included 3 proprietary tools, which are indicated in our recommendation chart.

 For more details about each application, we’ve compiled dedicated pages below detailing their features, a screenshot, and links to useful resources.

 Note: This Group Test has deliberately excluded web based genome browsers.
-We’ll cover the best in a future group test next month.
+These are covered separately in this roundup.